c-not-around/rfrw/README.md

   * Command Reset received keys queue `CMD_RESET_QUEUE` Removes all queued data, restarts continuous reading, and returns a no-error code `RESP_SUCCESS` to the host.
   * Command Write key to T55x7 compatible device `CMD_WRITE_T55X7`
-    After receiving this command, the device waits for a specified time for a packet containing the value of the key(keys[^1]).
+    After receiving this command, the device waits for a specified time for a packet containing the value of the key(keys <sup>[1](#note1)</sup>).
 If the length or content of the received packet is incorrect, a corresponding error code is sent (`RESP_INVALID_LENGTH`, `RESP_INVALID_VALUE`).
 If the key data is successfully received, it will be written to the label.
 Once the writing is complete, the `RESP_SUCCESS` code will be sent to the host and the continuous reading process will be restarted, losing the data currently contained in the queue.
   * Command Write key to EM4x05 compatible device `CMD_WRITE_EM4X05`
     After receiving this command, the device waits for a specified time for a packet containing the value of the key.
 If the length or content of the received packet is incorrect, a corresponding error code is sent (`RESP_INVALID_LENGTH`, `RESP_INVALID_VALUE`).
 If the key data is successfully received, it will be written to the label.
 Once the writing is complete, the `RESP_SUCCESS` code will be sent to the host and the continuous reading process will be restarted, losing the data currently contained in the queue.
   * Command Launch the bootloader `CMD_START_BOOTLOADER` (Default platform only)